 Treating impacted teeth as early as possible is crucial.
 If impacted teeth go untreated for too long, they can become permanently trapped behind the gums, making it impossible to save your natural teeth.
 If such cases our oral surgeons offer tooth extractions as well as a variety of different tooth replacement options to permanently restore your smile.

 Drs.
-Harris, Park, Brown, and Wood at Utah Surgical Arts offer exposure and bonding treatments at all three of their convenient locations in Provo, Payson, and South Jordan, Utah.
+Harris, Park, Brown, and Wood at Utah Surgical Arts offer exposure and bonding treatments at all three of their convenient locations in South Jordan, Provo, and Payson, Utah.
 If you or your child require treatment for impacted teeth, contact our office today for more information or to schedule your consultation.
 Our team will work closely with your referring doctor to ensure you receive the best care possible.